 Also, some parts of this patent could be used without other parts being implemented.
 The parts of this application that could cause duplicates of Web results, and possibly duplicates of paid results from being shown, could be adopted without the part that might cause a choice to be made about whether or not to remove a Web result when a paid result was also showing.

 I’ve seen links to the same page in Google listed in both paid and web results on a single results page.
-It’s possible that Microsoft’s search does the same thing.
+Microsoft’s search may do the same thing.

 What do you think?